Kendall has ten years of experience working with children, six years parenting, and admins a large, influential parenting group.

 Building trust in infancy

-Infancy is the first stage when the foundation of trust truly begins to develop.
+Infancy is the stage when the foundation of trust truly begins to develop.
 Babies communicate their needs mostly by crying.
 It can be hard to figure out what a baby's cry is trying to communicate.
 It is often a process of elimination: hungry?
 Wet/soiled diaper?
 Needing to be held?
 Too hot or cold?
 Tired?
 Too stimulated?
 Not enough stimulation?

 Respond to baby's cries as best as you can.
 Even if you can't figure out what your baby is needing, holding and supporting your baby while they cry is still establishing trust because they are learning that they do not have to cope with this big world on their own.
 They learn to trust that their parents love and support them.